audreystott/microk8s-on-nimbus/README.md

 ## Install MicroK8s on Nimbus

-On your instance, install MicroK8s.
-We will refer to this instance as your master node:
+On all instances for the cluster, install MicroK8s:

 	sudo snap install microk8s --classic --channel=1.19/stable

-Turn on the following services for the node:
+Turn on the following services for each of the instance:

 	sudo microk8s enable dashboard dns registry ha-cluster